nitinpendekanti/shell/README.md

 simple shell written in go

 ## TO DO
-- add user working directory, hostname, and curr user to beginning of prompt
 - implement globbing
 - add user working directory, hostname, and curr user to beginning of prompt
 - implement redirects & piping